Documentation Index

 The type: 'other' method defines the page type as other.
 With the type: 'init' method, it sends an Other Page View (other_page_view) event, which you can observe on the User Profiles.
 You can use this method to label any kind of page.

-Only the name parameter is used to label the other pages with string data type.
+Only the name parameter is used to label the other pages with a string data type.
 This parameter is not required and will be displayed in the User Profiles entries for Other Page View events.
 You can also use custom event parameters.

 For this push to work, type: 'init' must be pushed once per page afterward.